Ingredients to Avoid for Low Porosity Hair: A Comprehensive Guide

 Humectants are chemical compounds that can bind and hold water molecules.
 Glycerin and propylene glycol are commonly used humectants in hair care formulations.
 They can attract water molecules from the air and add them to the scalp or hair fiber.

-However, both are polyhydric alcohols and should be used with caution on natural, virgin low-porosity hair.
+However, both polyhydric alcohols should be used cautiously on natural, virgin, low-porosity hair.
 High concentrations of either one can potentially result in the hair becoming limp.

-Glycerin is sticky and its high dosage makes hair heavy while both also suppress the detergency and foamability of the cleansing formulation.
+Glycerin is sticky, and its high dosage makes hair heavy while suppressing the cleansing formulation’s detergency and foamability.ย

-Consumers now have access to cutting-edge high-performance moisturizing agents.
-Betaine is a top-rated organic substitute for common polyhydric humectants that can be used with confidence knowing it is green and biodegradable.
+Consumers now have access to cutting-edge, high-performance moisturizing agents.
+Betaine is a top-rated organic substitute for common polyhydric humectants that can be used confidently, knowing it is green and biodegradable.

 Synthetic Waxes